University of Wisconsin–Madison

 Trans and Gender Diverse Health

 We support and affirm the decisions individuals make about their health care.
-Our Diversity & Inclusion Statement shares more information about our values.
+Our Diversity & Inclusion webpage shares more information about our values.
 We continuously strive to improve the care we provide and welcome feedback

 Contact a provider

-If you have questions after reviewing the information below, you can directly message
+If you have questions after reviewing the information below, you can directly message the Transgender and Gender Diverse (TGD) Program Coordinator.
+To send a message:

 • Log in to MyUHS